-President Obama, MIA
+Opinion: President Obama, MIA

-"Where's President Obama?" asked Paul Krugman in his Sunday New York Times column.
-"What happened to the inspirational figure his supporters thought they elected?
-Who is this bland, timid guy who doesn’t seem to stand for anything in particular?"
+‘Where’s President Obama?’ asked Paul Krugman in his Sunday New York Times column.
+‘What happened to the inspirational figure his supporters thought they elected?
+Who is this bland, timid guy who doesn’t seem to stand for anything in particular?’

 Krugman acknowledges that with the Republicans controlling the House, Obama’s hands are tied.
 But, says Krugman, Obama can still reinforce his agenda by voicing it.
-He doesn’t have to be so quick to compromise; and in doing so, he's just setting himself up to be a pushover.
-"Among other things," Krugman laments, "the latest budget deal more than wipes out any positive economic effects of the big prize Mr. Obama supposedly won from last December’s deal, a temporary extension of his 2009 tax cuts for working Americans."
+He doesn’t have to be so quick to compromise; and in doing so, he’s just setting himself up to be a pushover.
+‘Among other things,’ Krugman laments, ‘the latest budget deal more than wipes out any positive economic effects of the big prize Mr. Obama supposedly won from last December’s deal, a temporary extension of his 2009 tax cuts for working Americans.’
 He continues:

 What’s going on here?
 Despite the ferocious opposition he has faced since the day he took office, Mr. Obama is clearly still clinging to his vision of himself as a figure who can transcend America’s partisan differences.
 And his political strategists seem to believe that he can win re-election by positioning himself as being conciliatory and reasonable, by always being willing to compromise.
+But if you ask me, I’d say that the nation wants — and more important, the nation needs — a president who believes in something, and is willing to take a stand.
+And that’s not what we’re seeing.

 This reaction comes not just on the heels of Rep. Paul Ryan’s budget proposal -- much-praised for taking a more aggressive approach than Obama’s plan — and near government shutdown; it also comes less than one week after Obama announced his reelection bid.
 Isn’t this a time he’d want to be seen in action?